migueldeguzman/blog/src/pages/2019-08-24---athlete-heart/index.md

 * Complete partial blog / art, code / study JavaScript and other topics of interest -normally through youtube and podcasts after dinner.
 Occasional Mobile Gaming..
 * 8PM to 9PM sleeptime

 As you can see from my abbreviated list of things that I do everyday - there is no downtime except for sleep.
 This schedule will drive an average person mad.
 Well it worked out for me that is why I would recommend this routine to everybody who's wanting to create a healthy lifestyle.
+The downside I guess that the courage to do hard physical activity was not distributed evenly in our species and as obesity is so common now.

 Integrating a life long passion for at the very least an aerobic exercise will greatly enhance your life, relationships (sex life, transferring healthy genes) and career (better cognitive abilities).
 I hope anyone who gets to read this post should study what I have written here very carefully, as I would argue that this is one of my best articles ever written.